 Instead of creating their own SPE, individuals may join CSFP's fully-managed SPE, and we handle everything.

 2019 credits have been fully utilized.
 Contact us ASAP to learn about how to get 2020 tax credits.

 If you manage your own SPE (and are not a CSFP LLC member), you must apply on May 15 to reserve your 2nd year credits or ask for another two-year commitment.
 Read more about renewals.

-Credits are approved in late fall.
-Then you donate to CSFP by year-end and apply the credits to your 2019 personal PA taxes.
+Credits are approved in the fall.
+Then you donate to CSFP and apply the credits to that year’s personal PA taxes.
 Credits equal 90% of the amount donated and lower your state taxes dollar for dollar.

 TAX CREDIT ILLUSTRATION: MY PA STATE TAX IS $12,000* AND I AM AT 32% FEDERAL TAX RATE

 |Net cost to provide 7 low-income children with a quality foundational education||$906|